 Admission to the Program

 Participation in the certificate program is open to 15 students from each class.
-First-year students interested in admission to the program must enroll in the Legislation and Regulation course offered in the spring semester.
 To be eligible for admittance into the Certificate Program in Law and Government, a student must have a cumulative GPA of 2.50 or higher and submit a one-page application to the program director explaining the student’s interest in the program.
+Please contact the Program Director, Paul Diller, for further information.